State of Illinois Records Management Resources

 Someone in that unit consults with the GSU Records Retention Officer to determine the physical and contextual characteristics of a series of records.

 A draft "Inventory Worksheet" is drawn up and a recommended retention period is assigned.

 Once the language in the draft is agreed upon by the department contact, the records retention officer, and the state archivist, it is then sent for approval by the University President.

 This signed application is then proposed before the State Records Commission for final approval.

 An authorized copy is then sent to the university outlining the scope, content, and life of the series.

-If a series changes format, is discontinued or moved, or in any other way deviates from the current described item in the records schedule, please contact the Records Management Officer to make updates or amendments to the policy.
+If a series changes format, is discontinued or moved, or in any other way deviates from the current described item in the records schedule, please contact the Records Retention Officer to make updates or amendments to the policy.